-Advancing Equality and Inclusion at Glasgow Kelvin College
+Advancing Equality and Inclusion

 Glasgow Kelvin College is committed to fostering an inclusive and accessible environment for all staff, students, and visitors.
 The College has undertaken several initiatives aimed at improving accessibility, promoting awareness, and ensuring equality for individuals with disabilities and diverse needs.
 Below is an overview of key projects and their impact.